A Tight Bound of Hard Thresholding: Proofs for Section

 \subsection{Proof of Theorem~\ref{thm:iht}}

-\begin{proof} We follow the proof procedure of~\cite{blumensath2009iterative} and only remark the difference of our proof and theirs, i.e., where Theorem~\ref{thm:key} applies.
+We follow the proof pipeline of~\cite{blumensath2009iterative} and only remark the difference of our proof and theirs, i.e., where Theorem~\ref{thm:key} applies.
 In case of possible confusion due to notation, we follow the symbols in Blumensath and Davies.
 One may refer to that article for a complete proof.